 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Stenting for the heart (The Basics)")
+●Basics topic (see "Patient education: Stenting for the heart (The Basics)")

 SUMMARY AND RECOMMENDATIONS